opendatahub-io/odh-manifests/monitoring/psi-prod-cluster/README.md

 ### Prometheus unable to detect pod/service monitors

-Make sure that the monitor has the `prometheus: aicoe-sre` label on it.
+Make sure that the monitor has the `prometheus: dh-monitoring` label on it.